List of Emmerdale characters introduced in 2011: Kyle Winchester

 Following a one-night stand with Cain, Amy discovers she is pregnant with his child in June 2011.
 She tells Cain, who pays her to have an abortion.
 Amy goes to the clinic with her friend, Victoria Sugden (Isabel Hodgins), but she cannot go through with the abortion.
-Amy later changes he mind, but she is told her pregnancy is too far along to have the procedure.
+Amy later changes her mind, but she is told her pregnancy is too far along to have the procedure.
 Amy keeps her pregnancy a secret from everyone, except Cain's younger half-sister Belle Dingle (Eden Taylor-Draper).
 In December 2011, Amy goes into labour and gives birth in the local cemetery, she believes her son is dead and she wraps him up and places him in a phonebox.
 The baby is found by Hazel and taken to the hospital.
 He remains in hospital, while he recovers and he is frequently visited by Eric and Val.
 The baby is named Kyle and Amy decides to bring him home on Christmas Day 2011, pleasing Val.
 After she loses concentration while bathing Kyle, Amy calls social services and asks them to take him.
 Val pleads with Amy not to give Kyle away, but Amy does not change her mind and Kyle is taken to a foster family.
 Amy later has Kyle adopted, much to Val's disappointment.

 In August 2013, Kyle's adoptive parents Karen and Tom die.
 Amy attends their funeral and wake in the hope of seeing Kyle.
 Kyle is brought to the wake by his adoptive grandmother Joanie Wright (Denise Black).
+In 2015, Kyle and Joanie move to Emmerdale permanently, and although Cain is reluctant to be involved with him, he eventually bonds with his son.
+Cain's wife Moira Dingle (Natalie J. Robb) also becomes a mother figure to Kyle.
 In January 2017, Joanie dies from a heart attack after being released from prison and Cain later broke the news to Kyle.
-In October 2017, Kyle became an older half-brother when his younger half-brother Isaac Dingle is born to Cain and his stepmother Moira Dingle (Natalie J. Robb).
-Kyle lived with his father Cain Dingle and 1st cousin Aaron Dingle after his former stepmother Moira Barton had an affair with his half brother Nate Robinson.
+In October 2017, Kyle became an older half-brother when his younger half-brother Isaac Dingle is born to Cain and Moira.
+Then, in 2019, Amy returned to the village and got to know Kyle.
+Kyle lived with his father Cain and cousin Aaron Dingle (Danny Miller) after Moira had an affair with his half-brother Nate Robinson (Jurell Carter).
 He is now back at the farm with Cain, Moira and Isaac following their reconciliation.